 Tons of people choose to move homes in the spring, and it’s easy to see why.
 Spring provides movers with the perfect weather – not too hot, not too cold.
 It’s a fantastic time to list and sell a house, and not too busy for moving.
+Spring is one of the cheapest times to move because it’s just before peak moving season when prices are still competitive.
 Despite it being one of the best times to move, there are some things you need to keep in mind.
 Below are our best tips for moving in the spring.

 Benefits of Moving in the Spring

-In general, roads will be safer to travel on in the spring as opposed to the fall and winter.
+In general, roads will be safer to travel on in the spring instead of the fall and winter.
 You won’t have to worry about driving a moving truck on ice or snow.
+This is also perfect if you are moving to a city because you won’t have to worry as much about parking.
+Many cities don’t allow parking on certain streets within a timeframe because of snow removal.
+When you move in the warmer months, you don’t have to worry about checking signs for parking regulations.

 Cons of Moving in the Spring